saattrupdan/saattrupdan.github.io/_posts/2019-11-11-a-neural-network-that-counts-syllables-in-english-words.md

 Given an output sequence $\langle x_1, \dots, x_n \rangle\in (0,1)^n$ of the model, how do we convert this into a syllable count?

 We *could* firstly round the probabities to either 0 or 1 and then simply sum them up.
 This turned out to not be ideal however, because in the above loss function we're taking the root mean squared error of the *probabilities* and not the rounded values (this wouldn't be differentiable), which means that the model will be doing its best to ensure that the sum of the *probabilities* will equal the syllable count.
-Instead, we will follow the loss function and sum the probabilities.
+So, we will therefore follow the loss function and sum the probabilities.

 <a name = 'results'></a>
 ## Results

-After tuning the hyperparameters, the best model achieved a ~96.54% validation accuracy and a ~97.11% training accuracy.
+After tuning the hyperparameters, the best model achieved a 96.89% validation accuracy and a 97.53% training accuracy.

 <div style="text-align:center">
   <img src="https://filedn.com/lRBwPhPxgV74tO0rDoe8SpH/autopoet_data/losses.png" alt="Plot of loss history" width="370">